movalex/BMD_requests/README.md

 ### Rendering
 1. add cache to disk format options

+2. Saver nodes shouldn't process nodes before it while rendering if the current rendering frame isn't inside the saver nodes in and outpoint.
+This would result in greater flexibilities when rendering and also it's just unnecessary for fusion to render information that never will be used later in the flow.

+3. Posibility to render only non-existing files.
+Sometimes some frames get messed up (especially when network rendering).
+The quickest way to fix it would be to go through the rendered image sequence, delete the bad frames and only render the missing frames.
+One small checkbox is all that is needed.

+4. There should be a cache-node.
+Currently it's hard to see if the node is cached or not, also the caching acts how ever it wants.
+Sometimes it doesn't update, sometimes it updates even when it shouldn't.
+A node would give the user more options like disk cache format as some nodes might need high quality caching while others can take very low quality.
+A checkbox could also be added to opt in/out on auto-updating the cache so the user itself can update the cache when ever it fits.

 ### 3D
 1. add mesh clipping (not alpha, but real polygon slicing)